 This guide will teach you how to sharpen lawn mower blades.
-You’ll learn how to tell if the blade is dull and fix it.
-With a few tools and some practice, you’ll be sharpening a lawn mower blade with ease in no time.
+You’ll learn how to tell if the blade is dull and how to fix it.
+With a few tools and some practice, you’ll be sharpening a lawn mower blade with ease.

 Over time, lawn mower blades get dulled by usage.
 Regularly inspect the mower blades after mowing.
 When they’re looking worn, you'll need to remove the blade from the lawn mower and hone the edges.

 In general, sharpen twice per season or after 25 hours of use to keep your blades in good shape.
 Also, sharpen the blades after hitting rocks.
 Stone can easily dent or nick the blades.

 The lawn itself can also hint when you need to sharpen your mower blades.
 If it’s not recovering well after mowing, that’s a clue.

 Look for these signs that you may need to sharpen the mower blades: